netdata/learn/docs/concepts/netdata-cloud/rooms.md

  \* This action requires admin rights for this space
 :::

+### Bookmarks for  essential resources

+When an anomaly or outage strikes, your team needs to access other essential resources quickly.
+You can use Netdata Cloud's bookmarks to put these tools in one accessible place.
+Bookmarks are shared between all War Rooms in a Space, so any users in your Space will be able to see and use them.

+Bookmarks can link to both internal and external resources.
+You can bookmark your app's status page for quick updates during an outage, a messaging system on your organization's intranet, or other tools your team uses to respond to changes in your infrastructure.

+To add a new bookmark, click on the **Add bookmark** link.
+In the panel, name the bookmark, include its URL, and write a short description for your team's reference.

 ### More actions

 To _view or remove nodes_ in a War Room, click on **Nodes view**.
 To remove a node from the current War Room, click on